nus-tic4001-AY2021S1/ip/docs/README.md

 1. Go to the sr folder and find src\main\java\Dukes\Dukes.Duke
 1. Right click the Dukes.Duke and select Run Dukes.Duke
 1. The program now should run on the Console (usually located at the bottom side)
-1. Type the command and presse Enter to execute it.<br>
+1. Type the command and press Enter to execute it.<br>
 1.Refer to teh [Feature](#features) below for details of each command.

 ## Features